Lyell Highway Ouse to Strickland - Shoulder Sealing

 The Lyell Highway is a key strategic passenger, freight and tourism route between Hobart and Queenstown.

-Construction of the project is scheduled to commence in late 2017.
-The road works will be performed under an approved traffic management plan by the contractor to ensure the least possible disruption to road users.
+The road works will be performed under an approved traffic management plan by the contractor Andrew Walter Constructions Pty Ltd to ensure the least possible disruption to road users.

 Speed restrictions and altered traffic conditions will be in place throughout the construction period to ensure a safe work place for construction staff and the travelling public.
 Delays are to be expected in the vicinity of the construction works at times.
 Please obey all signs and allow extra time for travelling through the construction site.